roots/bud/dev/README.md

 Images used for development.

-- `./dev/docker/bud.dockerfile` is the main dockerfile.
+- `bud.dockerfile` is the main dockerfile.
-- `./dev/docker/chrome.dockerfile` is not currently in use but will be needed one day for testing things like `critical-css` in the browser.
+- `chrome.dockerfile` is not currently in use but will be needed one day for testing things like `critical-css` in the browser.
 It is currently kind of busted due to upstream ARM/Intel incompatibilities.
-- `./dev/docker/bud` contains bash scripts used by the container.
+- the `bud` directory contains bash scripts used by the container.

 ## jest